-During the current financial year, the Group have impaired its intangible assets and investment in a joint venture, the Group's and the Company's investment in an associate, and the Company's investment in a subsidiary by \$1.0 million, \$0.2 million, \$1.0 million and \$0.2 million respectively.
-The recoverable amounts of these assets are calculated based on the value-in-use method using discounted cash flows which are determined based on a number of significant operational and predictive assumptions such as forecasted revenue, growth rate, profit margin and discount rate, taking into consideration the potential impact of the COVID-19 pandemic.
-These estimates require management to apply significant judgement and involve estimation uncertainty.
-As such, we consider the impairment assessment of these assets to be a key audit matter for our audit.
+Impairment assessment of the Company's investment in subsidiaries

+As at 31 December 2021, the Company's carrying amount of investment in subsidiaries amounted to \$22.3 million.
+Management has performed impairment testing on the investment in subsidiaries.
+The recoverable amounts of these assets are based on the value-in-use method using discounted cash flows which are determined based on a number of significant operational and predictive assumptions such as forecasted revenue, growth rate, profit margin and discount rate.
+These estimates require significant management's judgement.
+As such, we consider the impairment assessment of the Company's investments in subsidiaries to be a key audit matter for our audit.

-Our audit procedures included, amongst others, obtained an understanding of management's process and methodology in arriving at the recoverable amounts of the cash generating unit ("CGU"), subsidiary, associate and joint venture.
+Our audit procedures included, amongst others, obtained an understanding of management's process and methodology in arriving at the recoverable amounts of the cash generating unit ("CGU"), subsidiary.
 We assessed the appropriateness of management's assumptions applied in the discounted cash flow models based on our knowledge of the operations and performances of these assets.
 This included obtaining an understanding of management's planned strategies and evaluating management's forecasting process by comparing previous forecasts to actual results.
-We also discussed with management on how they have considered the impact of the COVID-19 pandemic in determining the recoverable amounts.
+We also discussed with management on their considerations of the impact of the COVID-19 pandemic in determining the recoverable amounts.
 We engaged our internal valuation specialists to assist us in reviewing the reasonableness of the discount rates.
 In addition, we reviewed management's analysis of the sensitivity of the recoverable amounts to reasonably possible changes in the respective assumptions and assessed the reasonableness of the terminal growth rates.
-We have also assessed the adequacy of the disclosures in the financial statements in Note 3 Significant accounting judgements and estimates, Note 7 Intangible assets, Note 8 Investment in subsidiaries, Note 9 Investment in joint ventures and Note 10 Investment in associates of the financial statements.
+We have also assessed the adequacy of the disclosures in the financial statements in Note 3 Significant accounting judgements and estimates and Note 8 Investment in subsidiaries to the financial statements.